Children’s Cross-Section Books

 Compelled by curiosity, children eagerly want to explore the world around them.
-At an early age, kids want to touch, taste, push, pull, open, close and ask unceasing questions.
-Kids want to know how things run, who made it, what’s inside and many more questions.
-To quench their thirst for answers, a selection of Cross-Section books from DK Books have been created for those young inquisitive minds.
+At an early age, kids want to touch, taste, push, pull, open, close, and ask unceasing questions.
+Kids want to know how things run, who made it, what’s inside, and many more questions.
+To quench their thirst for answers, a selection of Cross-Section books has been created for those young inquisitive minds.

 Stephen Biesty’s Incredible Cross-Sections

 Both kids and adults have been in awe at some of the most beautiful buildings in the world and wish they could see every nook and cranny inside.
 Stephen Biesty’s Incredible Cross-Section book offers readers a chance to see the inner workings of not only several buildings, but also transportation options from the past to our current time.

 Kids can go deep into 18 of the most extraordinary buildings and awesome machines.
 They can explore a medieval Castle, the Observatory, a Spanish Galleon, an Ocean Liner, a Submarine, a Coal Mine, the firepower of army Tanks, an Oil Rig, a centuries-old Cathedral, a Jumbo Jet, Car Factory, a Helicopter, Opera House, Steam Train, Subway Station, Fishing Trawler, the Empire State Building, and a Space Shuttle.